-The application cycle for the PA class beginning in January 2021 is now closed.
-The next cycle will open in spring 2021.
-For more information and upcoming application cycles, like and follow the Marshall University Physician Assistant Program page on Facebook.CONTACT US
+The application cycle for the Marshall University PA class entering in January 2022 is open.
+Applicants who wish to join this cohort must have their CASPA application verified by October 1, 2021.
+For more information, like and follow the Marshall University Physician Assistant Program page on Facebook.CONTACT US

 The Accreditation Review Commission on Education for the Physician Assistant (ARC-PA) has granted Accreditation-Provisional status to the Marshall University Physician Assistant Program sponsored by Marshall University.
 Please see the Accreditation tab for further details.

 In response to the national demand for physician assistants (PAs), the Joan C. Edwards School of Medicine has developed a physician assistant program with 28 months of rigorous academic courses and challenging clinical rotations as set forth for Provisional Accreditation, per ARC-PA.
 Physician assistants are in high demand because they are integrated into all health care disciplines and settings, are cost-effective for the health care industry, and because of the shortage of physicians.
 As a matter of fact, according to the Bureau of Labor Statistics, employment of PAs is expected to grow 37 percent between 2016 and 2026.

 Marshall University’s PA graduates will earn a Master of Medical Science Physician Assistant degree, and will be prepared to evaluate, diagnose, and manage patients in primary and specialty care across all stages of life as well as patients in culturally diverse and rural settings.
 Additionally, the program will provide its students with the competencies and skills to support life-long learning, to apply evidence-based medicine in practice, and to work in interprofessional teams.
 When this team approach of health care professionals is used, a wider range of services can be offered and more patients will benefit at the regional, state and national levels.